EU imposes sanctions on Belarus after plane diversion | DW | 24.05.2021

 The EU on Monday agreed to slap new sanctions on Belarus, after Minsk forced a plane flying over its airspace to land in order to arrest a Belarusian dissident onboard.

 The EU decided to ban Belarusian carriers from flying over the bloc's airspace in response to the diversion.
-The announcement comes after EU leaders met for a summit on the issue in Brussels.
+The sanctions were approved by the EU during a summit in Brussels.

+A statement from the EU called on European authorities "to adopt necessary measures to ban overflight of EU airspace by Belarusian airlines and prevent access to EU airports."

 The bloc also requested EU carriers to refrain from flying over Belarusian airspace.